May 13-14-15, 2022 Venice International University

-Venice International University (VIU), Ca' Foscari University of Venice and Venice Diplomatic Society, with the support and participation of Europe Direct of the City of Venice and the European Parliament Research Service will organise the fourth edition of the Venice Universities' Model European Union on November 13-15, 2020.
+Venice International University (VIU), Ca' Foscari University of Venice and Venice Diplomatic Society, with the support and participation of Europe Direct of the City of Venice and the European Parliament Research Service will organize the sixth edition - in person - of the Venice Universities' Model European Union on May 13-14-15, 2022.

 The Model European Union is a simulation of the EU legislative procedure.
 The participants will adopt the roles of the members of the European Commission, European Parliament and Council of the European Union, following the steps of the ordinary legislative procedure by which directives and regulations are adopted.